by Google

 4. Improperly organized contests and giveaways

-A popular way for creators to attract an audience and increase engagement on their channel are contests and giveaways.
+A popular way among creators to attract an audience and increase engagement on their channel are contests and giveaways.
 However, organizing them incorrectly can lead to problems, including violations of YouTube's policies, fines, or damage to your reputation.

 How to organize a contest?

-5. Overuse of hashtags
+5. Excessive use of hashtags

 How does it work and what problems can it cause you?

 Viewers use hashtags to search for content that is related to specific topics.
-If you choose relevant hashtags well, they can help you improve your search rankings.
+If you choose relevant hashtags well, they can help you improve your search ranking.
 However, if your video contains more than 60 hashtags, YouTube will start ignoring them all, making them meaningless and losing any value to your content.

-6. Misleading celebrity thumbnails
+6. Misleading Celebrity Thumbnails

 How to use celebrities in thumbnails correctly?